lucasfrancaid/Docker-DjangoBlog/README.md

 ## How to use

 First, do you need clone this repository.
-For this, you will create a dir, and on dir, open any terminal (cmd, git bash, etc) and run these command:
+For this, you will create a dir, on dir open any terminal (cmd, git bash, etc) and run these command:
 <pre><code>
 $ git init
 $ git clone https://github.com/lucasfrancaid/DockerDjangoBlog
 </code></pre>

-Open workdir of DockerDjangoBlog in terminal (cmd).
-Before run docker, you will should install docker-compose, run:
+Open workdir of DockerDjangoBlog in terminal (cmd). *You need to have the Docker installed to proceed.
+If not, you can download it through this link: https://www.docker.com/products/docker-desktop*

+With Docker installed, you will should install docker-compose, run:
 <pre><code>
 $ pip install -U docker-compose
 $ docker-compose --version